~/writing open bulkyard.md

 The Python approach works well. simple_salesforce is a solid library, and pandas makes data manipulation pleasant.
 But there’s always been some boilerplate to write: authenticate, describe the object to get field names, build the SOQL query, call the Bulk API, juggle the CSVs, load them into SQLite, remember what you did and in what order.
 Do it for one object and it’s fine.
 Do it for a dozen objects as part of a repeatable data migration?
 It starts to feel like homework.

 So I built bulkyard, a Salesforce CLI plugin that handles the extract/load cycle between Salesforce and a local SQLite3 database.
-It’s open-source, installable in seconds, and driven by a YAML config file that makes multi-object operations repeatable by design.
+It’s open-source, it installs as an sf plugin, and a YAML config file describes the objects so a twelve-object extract is one command instead of twelve scripts.

 If you have the Salesforce CLI installed, adding bulkyard is one line: